 Prednisone for dogs is typically used to treat the following conditions:

 Skin diseases such as eczema, itchy skin, and dermatitis

 Common side effects of prednisone (and most other steroids) include:

-Development of or worsening of infections (particularly bacterial skin infections)
+Development or worsening of infections, particularly bacterial skin infections

-The side effects of steroids mimic those of prednisone (as prednisone is, in fact, a steroid).
+The side effects of steroids mimic those of prednisone.

 Here is a list of the potential side effects of long-term prednisone and prednisolone usage: